-The Company complies with the accounting and reporting requirements of Financial Accounting Standards Board Accounting Standard Codification, or FASB ASC, 740, "Income Taxes," which requires an asset and liability approach to financial accounting and reporting for income taxes.
+The Company complies with the accounting and reporting requirements of Financial Accounting Standards Board Accounting Standard Codification, or ASC, 740, "Income Taxes," which requires an asset and liability approach to financial accounting and reporting for income taxes.
 Deferred income tax assets and liabilities are computed for differences between the financial statement and tax bases of assets and liabilities that will result in future taxable or deductible amounts, based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
-As of September 30, 2020 and December 31, 2019, the Company has a deferred tax asset of approximately \$70,000 and \$300, respectively, related to start-up costs, which has a full valuation allowance recorded against it.

-There were no unrecognized tax benefits as of September 30, 2020 or December 31, 2019.
-FASB ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
+There were no unrecognized tax benefits as of March 31, 2021 and December 31, 2020 or 2019.
+ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-No amounts were accrued for the payment of interest and penalties at September 30, 2020 or December 31, 2019.
+No amounts were accrued for the payment of interest and penalties at March 31, 2021 and December 31, 2020.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.